 Harness Tightening and Loosening

-Tightening and loosening the harness is accomplished using the tightening strap at the foot of the seat and the release button that is sometimes located under fabric and padding and sometimes over, but also at the foot above the strap.
+Tightening and loosening the harness uses the tightening strap at the foot of the seat and the release button that is sometimes located under fabric and padding and sometimes over, but also usually at the foot above the strap.
 Some of the straps were harder to pull than others and the buttons varied between those you press and those you lift.
 The Graco MyRide and Britax Boulevard CLickTight ARB earned the high scores for tightening and loosening with a score of 9.
 The Clek Foonf and the Evenflo Tribute both earned 8s making them second place options with very easy to use straps and buttons.
 The hardest in the group is the Maxi-Cosi Pria 70 with a button that is a little hidden and a strap that is harder to pull than the competition.
-That being said, none of the competition was impossible to use.
+That being said, none of the competition is impossible to use.

 Adjusting the Harness